brotatotes/bht-automation/bht gen 3/Mark/Chapter 1/Mark 1 23 bht.md

 # Mark 1:23 Commentary Help Text

 ## BHT:
-In this account, a man is depicted as being in intimate union with an unclean spirit, emphasizing the power and control it exerts over him.
-This idea of estrangement from God is reflected in the term 'unclean spirit', often used interchangeably with 'demon'.
-The demon, in a state of dread and envy, cried out when confronted by the majesty of Christ's presence, fearful of being dispossessed from the man.
-This narrative highlights the reality of spiritual oppression and the transformative impact of Christ's ministry.
+The presence of the unclean spirit in the man illustrated a complete surrender of his personality to its power, highlighting the stark contrast with the Majesty and glory of Jesus.
+The frequent association between evil spirits and the characterization of impurity in the Gospels should not be overlooked.
+This prompts contemplation on whether contemporary criminals and degenerates may also be under demonic influence, necessitating a transformative change of heart.
+The unclean spirit held the man captive, exerting its dominance over his very being.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "We may observe that this epithet often occurs under strong contrast to His Majesty and glory."
+1. "This epithet often occurs under strong contrast to His Majesty and glory."
-2. "Us, generic: the demons having a common cause."
+2. "The demons having a common cause."
-3. "Perhaps more properly, convulsed him."
+3. "He did not injure him at all."

 ### Jamieson-Fausset-Brown:
 1. "The frequency with which this character of 'impurity' is ascribed to evil spirits—some twenty times in the Gospels—is not to be overlooked."
-2. "In an unclean spirit—that is, so entirely under demoniacal power that his personality was sunk for the time in that of the spirit."
+2. "so entirely under demoniacal power that his personality was sunk for the time in that of the spirit."
-3. "And he cried out—as follows."
+3. "and he cried out—as follows:"

 ### Marvin Vincent:
 1. Straightway